 Scuba diving is an experience like no other.
 It opens you up to an entirely different world and puts you in awe of it!
 Be it an amateur or an experienced diver, scuba diving is on almost everyone’s bucket list.

-Here is a crème de la crème of scuba diving locations in the world as suggested by travel bloggers.
+Here is a crème de la crème of best scuba diving locations in the world as suggested by travel bloggers.

 Raja Ampat, Indonesia